Growing Luffa Flowers for Bees & More

 Keep in mind that supporting a large green vine is one thing.
 Supporting a large green vine with heavy hanging fruit is another.

 I have a partial block wall at one end of the house that would be perfect.
 I gave the vine strong cord to climb.
-This area gets plenty of sunlight, good air circulation and is not far away from the bee yard.
+But, they really took over and I have to promised my husband not to plant them there again – opps.

 Slow to start, once started the vine grows quickly.
 I had not applied any fertilizer to my vine.
 But I had a lot of vine and no flowers for a long time.